DVLXLWZ/DvlxlwzMathNotes/index.md

 ## Some Notes About Mathematics

 > + [Notes on moduli space of curves](/ModuliSpaceCurvesReadingNotes.pdf): **(Not finished yet.
-Update at 2022/11/22)** Here is our reading plan: [Reading program on moduli space of curves](https://dvlxlwz.github.io/2022/11/15/Reading-program-on-moduli-space-of-curves/).
+Update at 2022/11/22)** Here is our reading program: [Reading program on moduli space of curves](https://dvlxlwz.github.io/2022/11/15/Reading-program-on-moduli-space-of-curves/).

 > + [Notes for Algebraic Spaces and Stacks by M. Olsson](/OlssonNotes.pdf): **(Not finished yet.
 Update at 2022/09/13)** I take some notes and add some details about the book Algebraic Spaces and Stacks written by Prof. Martin Olsson, aiming to study some basic theory of algebraic stacks.